World touring sketchbooks

 On the storm front, Chronicle Books editor Melissa Manlove is offering what is truly a once-in-a-lifetime opportunity for an aspiring picture book author — a FREE PASS to one of her company’s editorial meetings, along with a private critique before your story goes to the meeting.
 It’s one of many neat auction items touted for KidLit Cares, a Hurricane Sandy relief effort.
 Read all about it on organizer and children’s book author Kate Messer’s blog.

 E.B.
 Lewis to headline Austin SCBWI conference

 Caldecott honor-winning illustrator E.B.
 Lewis will keynote the conference, Kick It Up a Notch as well as conduct a special illustrators’ intensive on Sunday after Saturday’s main event.

 In the video below Lewis speaks compassionately on his painting exhibit Lotto Icons, which began as scribbled ideas in his (what else?) sketchbook.

 Drawing in Photoshop

-Steve Connor is an abstract fine arts painter, former art director, Adobe CS-6 certified instructor and CEO of Deep4D Digital Media & Training.
-He demystifies the PS tools and the difference modes of drawing and painting with them in this free 90 minute workshop, Vector and Paint: An Intro to Photoshop.
+Steve Connor is an abstract fine arts painter, former art director, Adobe CS-6 certified instructor, and CEO of Deep4D Digital Media & Training.
+He demystifies the PS tools and the different modes of drawing and painting with them in this free 90-minute workshop, Vector and Paint: An Intro to Photoshop.

 * * * * *